 What to Expect at Yoga Innovations No pre-registration or sign up needed for classes!
 Why the heat?

-Kid’s Yoga Classes 10% off siblings // ages 5-12 Little Yogis will gather together for forty-five minutes of kid-inspired yoga fun.
-Learn the body and breathing techniques of yoga through methods designed just for kids.
-Games, crafts, obstacle
+Kid’s Yoga Classes 10% off siblings // ages 5-12 Registration for the fall now!
+Little Yogis will gather together for forty-five minutes of kid-inspired yoga fun.
+Learn the body and breathing techniques of yoga through methods designed just for

 It’s the end of the day, both kids are finally asleep (I hope) and as I make my decent to my bedroom I pass a half folded basket of laundry, a pile of stuff I intended to put away, notes for a newsletter that was suppose to be sent days ago, and I can’t help feeling a bit of disparity, guilt, and failure.
 How does it happen?
 At the end of every day I walk around reminded of how I can’t seem to get anything completely done.
 I say “yes it will be done on x date” and then that date comes and goes and some how that task never even crossed my mind, allowing yet one more thing to fall between the cracks.